Vasyl Khmelnytsky: Business and investment

-Political Activity
+Political activity

-Khmelnytsky was a people's deputy of four convocations.
-He was elected to the parliament for the first time in 1998, representing the Party of Greens of Ukraine.
-In the 2002 Ukrainian parliamentary election he failed to get reelected in electoral district 82 as an independent candidate.
-Four years later he did return to parliament elected for the Yuliya Tymoshenko Bloc.
+Khmelnytsky was a People's Deputy of Ukraine in four convocations.
+He was elected to the Verkhovna Rada for the first time in 1998, representing the Party of Greens of Ukraine.
+In the 2002 Ukrainian parliamentary election he failed to get reelected in Ukraine's 82nd electoral district as an independent politician.
+Four years later he returned to the Verkhovna Rada as a member of the Yuliya Tymoshenko Bloc.
 In the 2007 Ukrainian parliamentary election he was reelected as a member of Party of Regions.
-In the 2012 Ukrainian parliamentary election Khmelnytsky was elected as number 37 on the national election list of Party of Regions.
+In the 2012 Ukrainian parliamentary election Khmelnytsky was elected as number 37 on the national election list of the Party of Regions.
 He completed his political activities as a member of the Sovereign European Ukraine deputy group.

 During the parliamentary elections in Ukraine in 2014 he did not run for election.
 He was one of the deputies voted for "Anti-protest laws in Ukraine" in January 2014.
 He left political activity in 2015.
 As of July 2018, he does not belong to any political party.